spanner/radiant-reader-extension/README.md

 	sudo rake gems:install

-Sanitize uses nokogiri, which needs libxml2 and libxslt: you will need to make sure those are installed before you can install this gem.
+Sanitize uses nokogiri, which needs libxml2 and libxslt.
+It's very likely that you have those as a result of installing imagemagick, but if not you will need to get them before you can install this gem.

 ## Installation